MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ### To classify and protect a file by using File Explorer

 1. In File Explorer, select your file, multiple files, or a folder.
 Right-click, and select **Classify and protect**.
 For example:

 ![File Explorer right-click Classify and protect using Azure Information Protection](../media/right-click-classify-protect.png)

 2. In the **Classify and protect - Azure Information Protection** dialog box, use the labels as you would do in an Office application, which sets the classification and protection as defined by your administrator.

-    - If none of the labels can be selected (they display as unavailable): The selected file does not support classification but you can protect it with custom permissions (step 3).
+    - If none of the labels can be selected (they appear dimmed): The selected file does not support classification but you can protect it with custom permissions (step 3).

     - If you see **Company pre-defined protection** in this dialog box: The client is running in [protection-only mode](client-protection-only-mode.md).
 Either select a template to apply protection that your administrator has configured for you, or, select **Custom permissions** to specify your own protection settings and go to step 4.